When can I enroll in a Medicare Prescription Drug Plan?

-- You recently moved outside the service area for your current plan, or have recently moved and this plan is a new option for you.
+- You recently moved outside the service area for your current plan, or you recently moved and this plan is a new option for you.

-- You are disenrolling from a Medicare cost plan that provided your prescription drug coverage.
+- You are disenrolling from a Medicare cost plan that you had prescription drug coverage from.

 - You are being disenrolled from a Medicare Special Needs Plan (SNP) because you no longer have special needs status.